Introduction

 - what concept/method of action is being mastered;

-- what essential relationships should be discovered by students;
+- what essential relationships should students discover;

 - what constitutes a "substantive increase" based on the results of the fragment.